ebi-gene-expression-group/ega_downloader/README.md

 This is a Nextflow workflow designed to download data for an EGA dataset and arrange in a form suitable for analysis, with raw FASTQ files and a metadata table.
 BAM/ CRAM files are converted to fastq in an endedness-specific manner (i.e. paired endedness is detected and handled correctly).

-Currently the pipeline is intended for when EGA has provided you with an Aspera box, since the Java client is useless and the Python client doesn't work with .gpg-encrypted files.
-But they're apparently re-encrypting all their files, so this workflow will be modified to use the Python client in due course.
+There are two operating modes:

+ * Use the pyega3 client to pull files directly from EGA.
+This will only work for datasets without the older .gpg encryption, with all files using .cip.
+ * Download files from a 'dropbox' provided to you from EGA staff.
+This is usually done where there are issues using the official client.

+Note that there is no provision to use the old EGA Java client, which we have found difficult to use successfully.

+In both cases the idea is to make sure that the files available correspond to those stated in the dataset metadata, and to parallelise the download of those files.

 ## Prerequisites

  * [Nextflow](https://www.nextflow.io/) installed
+ * Formal access to the datasets of interest in EGA
- * Aspera access to the dataset of interest.
+ * For the dropbox download method, Aspera access to the dataset of interest.
 EGA will give you a download.sh script containing username and password, and a 'secret' for decrypting the files.

 ## Setup